RustyRoboticsBV/Rusty.Serialization/README.md

 ```
 obj = context.Deserialize<MyClass>(serialized); // Deserializes back to MyClass.
 ```

+If a type that lacks explicit support is serialized, then *all* public, non-static, non-readonly fields and properties are serialized.

 ## Architecture
 The module uses two steps in the serialization process.